 All Middle School students experience six core classes per day: English, math, history, science, a world language, and physical education.
 In these classes students learn by writing, observation, critical thinking, discussion, simulation, projects, and collaboration.
-The core periods last 45 minutes and much is packed into that daily class, preparing them for their penultimate academic experience: college.

 The English program focuses on literature, writing, vocabulary and grammar.
 Literature primarily involves novels but also includes poetry, mythology, short stories, and non-fiction texts, which provide a rich foundation for discussion, critical thinking, and analysis of literature.
 Independent reading is also incorporated to provide a context for a life-long love of reading.
 Writing is taught as a process with rough drafts, revisions, and polished final products.